cancerbits/DElegate/README.md

 ## Parallelization

 `DElegate` supports parallelization via the `future` package.
-For example, to use the multicore strategy with 12 workers you may set `future::plan(strategy = 'future::multicore', workers = 12)`.
+For example, to use the multicore strategy with 12 workers you may call `future::plan(strategy = 'future::multicore', workers = 12)` before DE testing.
 See more details at the [`future` website](https://future.futureverse.org)

 Note that every comparison is run single-threaded, but multiple comparisons will be done in parallel.

+**Trouble shooting:** You may get an error regarding `future.globals.maxSize`, the maximum allowed total size of global variables.
+The default value is 500 MiB and may be too small.
+You may increase it, for example to 8GB, using `options(future.globals.maxSize = 8 * 10^9)`.

 ## Progress updates